braydie/HowToBeAProgrammer/en/GLOSSARY.md

 ### garbage

-Allocated memory that no longer has any useful meaning.
+Memory which is being taken up by objects your application no longer needs.

 ### garbage collector